Luciano655dev/DayKeeper-docs/README.md

 <img width="1492" alt="Screenshot 2024-10-06 at 11 14 47 PM" src="https://github.com/user-attachments/assets/b17c17ba-8513-414d-999f-285fa41420e3">

 Welcome to the DayKeeper!
-DayKeeper is an <strong>open-source social network</strong> with a <strong>journal style</strong> designed to help you turn your daily moments into cherished memories providing you a optimized, transparent and user friendly platform.
+DayKeeper is an <strong>open-source social network</strong> with a <strong>journal style</strong> designed to help you turn your daily moments into cherished memories providing you a optimized, transparent and user friendly platform. <a href="https://daykeeper-about.netlify.app">See more about DayKeeper.</a>

 This repository contains documentation for the <strong>Daykeeper API.</strong> From public and private endpoints, administrator endpoints, user guide, contribution guide, etc.